loglob/grimoire/README.md

 To compile the frontend, run `tsc` in the `website` directory.
 Then copy the `db` directory into `website/www/`.
 Then, start any webserver on the `website/www/` directory.

+## Features
+- Listing and filtering spells separated by source
+- Creating spell lists from a filtered set of spells
+- Selecting a prepared subset from such a spell list
+	- Spells outside of the filtered set are also possible
+- Creating printable spell cards from those prepared spells

+## Endpoints
+### /index.html?\[from=source ...]&\[<q=query>]
+Displays the spell index, using the sources given as `from` parameters, and filtering with the given query.

+### /list.html#\[list name]
+Displays the local spell list with the given name.

+### /details.html?\[from=source]&\[spell=name]
+Displays details on the spell from the given source with the given name.

+### /cards.html#\[list name]
+Displays spell cards for the local spell list with the given name.

+### /search-help.html
+Static page that shows documentation on query syntax.